skim7713/skim7713.github.io/research.md

 ### Local Journalism and Political Accountability
 **Peer-reviewed publications**
   - "[How Loud Does the Watchdog Bark?
 A Reconsideration of Local Journalism, News Non-profits, and Political Corruption](https://doi.org/10.1177/19401612231186939)." with Nikki Usher.
-2023. *International Journal of Press/Politics*.
-(Online first)
+2024. *International Journal of Press/Politics*.
+29(4): 960-982.